Azure/aks-engine/examples/dualstack/README.md

-# AKS Engine - DualStack clusters
+# AKS Engine - Dual Stack clusters

 ## Overview

-AKS-Engine enables you to create dualstack (ipv4 and ipv6) kubernetes cluster on Microsoft Azure.
+AKS Engine enables you to create dual stack (IPv4 *and* IPv6) Kubernetes clusters on Microsoft Azure.

-- Dualstack support is available from kubernetes version 1.16.0-alpha.1
+- Dual stack support is available for Kubernetes version 1.16.0-alpha.1 and later

-This example shows you how to configure a dualstack cluster:
+This example shows you how to configure a dual stack cluster:

 1. **kubernetes.json** - deploying and using [Kubernetes](kubernetes.json).

 Things to try out after the cluster is deployed -

-- Nodes are on 1.16.0-alpha.1
+- Nodes are Kubernetes version 1.16.0-alpha.1 or later

 ```bash
 $ kubectl get nodes
 NAME                        STATUS   ROLES    AGE    VERSION